chaitjo/music-library-ocd-fixer/README.md

 # Overview
 Python script that automatically fetches metadata for your music collection and renames files accordingly.
+Uses the <a href="http://rhythmsa.ga/">RhythSaga API</a>.

 Inspiration- <a href="http://www.urbandictionary.com/define.php?term=iOCD">iOCD</a>